Birkhoff's Theorem for Quasi-Metric Gravity: Basic quasi-metric gravity

 \section{Basic quasi-metric gravity}

 The QMF has been described in detail elsewhere [2, 3].
 Here we include only the bare minimum of motivation and general formulae necessary to do the calculations presented in later sections.

 The basic motivation for introducing the QMF is the idea that the cosmic expansion should be described as a general phenomenon not depending on the causal structure associated with any pseudo-Riemannian manifold.
+This idea would drastically reduce the enormous multitude of possibilities regarding cosmic genesis and evolution present in metric gravity and thereby increase the predictive power of the science of cosmology.
 And as we will see in what follows, certain properties intrinsic to quasi-metric space-time ensure that this alternative way of describing the cosmic expansion is mathematically consistent and fundamentally different from its counterpart in GR.

 Briefly the geometrical basis of the QMF consists of a 5-dimensional differentiable manifold with topology ${\cal M}{\times}{\bf R}_1$, where ${\cal M}={\cal S}{\times}{\bf R}_2$ is a Lorentzian space-time manifold, ${\bf R}_1$ and ${\bf R}_2$ both denote the real line and ${\cal S}$ is a compact 3-dimensional manifold (without boundaries).
 That is, in addition to the usual time dimension and 3 space dimensions, there is an extra time dimension represented by {\em the global time function} $t$.
+(To ensure the uniqueness of $t$ (see below), the 3-dimensional manifold ${\cal S}$ is compact by definition.)
 The reason for introducing this extra time dimension is that by definition, $t$ parameterizes any change in the space-time geometry that has to do with the cosmic expansion.
 By construction, the extra time dimension is degenerate to ensure that such changes will have nothing to to with causality.
 Mathematically, to fulfil this property, the manifold ${\cal M}{\times}{\bf R}_1$ is equipped with two degenerate 5-dimensional metrics ${\bf {\bar g}}_t$ and ${\bf g}_t$.
 The metric ${\bf {\bar g}}_t$ is found from field equations as a solution, whereas the ``physical'' metric ${\bf g}_t$ can be constructed from ${\bf {\bar g}}_t$ in a way described in refs.
 [2, 3].